NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 This section will describe parts of the Project application and how it is structured.
 The Project application is a simple application that displays a table of projects and allows the user to filter the projects by a number of filters.
-As the local filters are selected the table display is updated, but the cohort is not changed (e.i cohort filters are not updated).
+As the local filters are selected the table display is updated, but the cohort is not changed (i.e. cohort filters are not updated).
 The Project application is located in the `@gff/portal-proto` package in the `src/features/projectsCenter` directory.
 The user can create a new saved cohort by selecting projects and clicking the "Save New Cohort" button.
 This will open a modal that will allow the user to name the cohort and save it.
-The Project application is a good example of how to use the GDC Portal SDK to create an application.
+The Project application is a good example of how to use the GDC Data Portal 2.0 SDK to create an application.

 ![projects_app_parts_outlined.png](images/projects_app_parts_outlined.png)
 *Major Sections of an Application*